--Prime your coil, drip some e-juice into a new coil before firing it for the first time, dry haul to ensure your coil is soaked enough in the e-juice.
+-Prime your coil, drip some e-liquid into a new coil before firing it for the first time, dry haul to ensure your coil is soaked enough in the e-liquid.
 Blocking your tanks airflow and dry hauling speeds up the process.

 -Check your coil, make sure it is tightly threaded in.

 -Replace your coil every one to two weeks or when the vapour tastes burnt.

 -Pull your drip tip out when filling your tank or changing a coil so your tank sits flush on a surface.